stakahama/aprl-ssp/README.md

 Its application is described by

-> Ruggeri, G. and Takahama, S.:
-> "Technical Note: Use of chemoinformatic tools to enumerate functional groups in molecules
-> for organic aerosol characterization",  *Atmospheric Chemistry and Physics*,
+> Ruggeri, G. and Takahama, S.: Technical Note: Development of chemoinformatic tools to enumerate functional groups in molecules for organic aerosol characterization, *Atmos.
+Chem.
+Phys.*, 16, 4401-4422, doi:10.5194/acp-16-4401-2016, 2016.
-> doi:10.5194/acp-16-4401-2016, 2016.

 The program is released under the GNU Public License (GPLv3).
 Please include a citation to our [manuscript](http://www.atmos-chem-phys.net/16/4401/2016/) if used.
 The corresponding author can be contacted with any bug reports or questions.